The story of

 Writing and Promotional Coach

-Executive Director of Product Management
+Executive Vice President of Project Management

 Executive Vice President of Sales